JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 ### kotlin.suspend

 `suspend` soft keyword cannot be used with lambdas or function expression yet.
 It is not supported in the parser.
 However, writing the type of the variable is quite annoying, so, since 1.3, there is a function `kotlin.suspend`, which can precede lambda without parameters and turn it into suspend one.
 Since `suspend` is a soft keyword, it is possible to name a function `suspend`.
-A user can define `suspend` function, which accepts lambdas, but token sequence `suspend {` can only be used with `kotlin.suspend`.
+A user can define a function named
+`suspend`, which accepts lambdas, but the token sequence `suspend {` can only be used with `kotlin.suspend`.
 That is just for the transition period and while suspend lambdas and function expressions are not supported in the parser.

 FIXME: Support it in the parser and stop using the hack.